 Again, all three units were marketed to protect electronics.
 Only one succeeded.

-In an environment that produces both types of surges - surge protectors that protect against impulse and RingWave transients provide the best surge protector options.
+In an environment that produces both types of surges, surge protectors that protect against impulse and RingWave transients provide the best surge protection results.

-The results of our historical comparison certainly make this case.
+The real world comparison certainly make this case.

 One should take into account the types of technologies, design functionality, quality and dependability of the surge protector units before purchase...

-It doesn't matter if it's a whole home surge protector, industrial power surge protector, modem surge protector, cable router surge protector, data cable surge protector or a plug-in unit... there is no substitute for Quality and Performance.
+It doesn't matter if it's a whole home surge protector, industrial surge protector, modem surge protector, cable router surge protector, plug-in unit or other SPD.
+There is no substitute for Quality and Performance.